Septias/diary/README.md

 # Diary (diary)

-App to write and save advanced diary entries
+An App with which you can create diary entries.
+Don't download this it has no functionality.

 ## Install the dependencies
 ```bash